 - You can buy store bought or use your favorite homemade bun recipe, but make sure to really mince the onion very small, just like what's atop the Beef n Cheddar bun.

-- When creating the onion poppy seed buns, they have already been baked, so we only need to seal in the topping with the butter.
-It's important to immediately wrap the finished buns tightly in foil so that they don't dry out.
+- When creating the onion poppy seed buns, it's important to immediately wrap the finished buns tightly in foil so that they don't dry out.
 The steam will also help to keep them soft.

 - Extra Arby's sauce can be kept in the refrigerator in a container for a month.